Alternative titles for this job

 Photographers take photographs of people, places, products or events.

-Most photographers are self-employed, so their income depends on the success of their businesses, as well as how many hours they work.
+Many photographers are self-employed and their income depends on the success of their business.

 What you will do

 Photographers may do some or all of the following:

 - work out ideas for photo shoots